Company: National Environmental Health Association (NEHA)

 Program Oversight (50%)

-- Direct participation in grant-funded activities for retail food safety program
+- Direct participation in grant-funded activities for food safety program

-- Create and manage annual budget for retail food safety program
+- Create and manage annual budget for food safety program

-- Ensure retail food safety program is responsive to constituent’s needs
+- Ensure food safety program is responsive to constituent’s needs

 Community Building, Partnership Management and Thought Leadership (30%)